franzarate/franzarate/README.md

 ## Hi there 👋
+My name is Fran and I am 26 years old and I live in Buenos Aires, Argentina.

+- 🏢 I’m currently working as People Analytics Specialist.
+- 🎓 I have Bachelor's degree in Business Administration with a minor field in Technology and data science.
+- 📚 I'm learning about Data Engineering and looking forward to move my carreer into that path.
+- ✈️ Pursuing my childhood dream of becoming a Pilot.
 <!--
 **franzarate/franzarate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.